UWDATA515/uwdata515.github.io/grading.md

 Class participation will be graded based on project-related presentations, participation in polling in and outside of class, and participation in in-class activities.
 If you will be absent from a class in which we have group work or presentations/demos (noted on the syllabus), please let the instructor know.

-We expect that everyone has presented part of their group's presentation (tech review, practice presentation / summary, final presentation).
+We expect that everyone has presented part of their group's presentation (practice presentation / summary, final presentation).

 ## Course Project